-With respect to who would lead this initiative, the participants recommended a multiorganizational approach, with members of this working group soliciting and obtaining the endorsement of the Canadian Urologic Association (CUA), Canadian Urologic Oncology Group (CUOG), Genito-Urinary Radiation Oncologists of Canada (GUROC) and Genito-Urinary Medical Oncologists of Canada (GUMOC).
+With respect to who would lead this initiative, the participants recommended a multi-organizational approach, with members of this working group soliciting and obtaining the endorsement of the CUA, CUOG, Genito-Urinary Radiation Oncologists of Canada (GUROC), and Genito-Urinary Medical Oncologists of Canada (GUMOC).
 It was suggested that CUOG should be at the core of this group.

 With respect to data acquisition, the panelists discussed using the CBCIS infrastructure to capture some of the information on the selected quality indicators.
 Funding for this initiative might be available from the existing CBCIS funding structure, but the panelists also thought that approaching government for additional funding would be worthwhile.
-However, it was acknowledged that the funding levels would likely vary widely from province to province.
-In making funding requests, the participants agreed that there needs to be a specific budget requested from a united front.
-It was suggested that a letter be prepared in support of the CBCIS and the Quality of Care initiative and signed by the CUOG executive board.
-The desirability of approaching pharmaceutical industry partners was also discussed, and some panelists felt that this could lead to a sustainable funding solution for the next five to seven years.